 Educating Hospitality HR and Managers on how to implement the HOST Board Game in Practice.

 Project reference number: 2022-1-CY01-KA220-VET-000086365.
-The project is realized by international partners with various backgrounds (see more in the section “PROJECT PARTNERS”).
+The project is realised by international partners with various backgrounds (see more in the section “PROJECT PARTNERS”).

 This project has been funded with support from the European Commission.